samuelbarrett1234/atp/Docs/how_to_create_new_logic.md

 - Syntax tree building and type checking,
 - The `Statement` and `StatementArray` objects,
 - The `Language`, `ModelContext` and `KnowledgeKernel` objects,
-- The `ProofState` objects.
+- The `ProofState` objects, and their successor iterators.

 ## Parsing

 You will need to be able to parse statements which appear in the language, for example `"\forall x . \exists y .
 P(x, y)"`.
+This will produce some sort of parse tree.

 ## Syntax tree building and type checking